joshbegley/nyt-latest/README.md

-**Man Uutd hope new stadium will host 2035 World Cup final, aim to finish project in 5 to 6 years**\
+**Man Utd hope new stadium will host 2035 World Cup final, aim to finish project in 5 to 6 years**\
 `United announced plans in March to build a new 100,000 capacity stadium, replacing their Old Trafford home.`\
 https://nytimes.com/athletic/6483786/2025/07/09/manchester-united-new-stadium-world-cup/